mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 In order to do that you need first to obtain the DC/OS CA bundle of the deployed cluster.
 [This page](/1.10/security/ent/tls-ssl/get-cert/) shows how you can do that.

-Provided you have obtained the DC/OS bundle and stored it in a file named `dcos-ca.crt`, issue the following command in the directory containing the `dcos-ca.crt` file in order to check that the Admin Router on a master node uses a certificate signed with the custom CA certificate:
+Provided you have obtained the DC/OS CA bundle and stored it in a file named `dcos-ca.crt`, issue the following command in the directory containing the `dcos-ca.crt` file in order to check that the Admin Router on a master node uses a certificate signed with the custom CA certificate:

 ```bash
 openssl s_client -verify_ip <private_ip_master_nodeX> -CAfile dcos-ca.crt -connect <public_ip_master_nodeX>:443 | grep -e "s:" -e "i:" -e "return code:"